Bealby/Milestone-Project-2/README.md

 The Map page will show an interactive map that will show locations using Google Maps API.
-Each clickable location will bring up a pop up window with information on the location along with a complementary photo.
+Each clickable location will bring up a pop up window with with a passgae from Jack Fairfield's journal along with a complementary photo.

 ### SKELETON